Lakewood Birth Malpractice Lawyer

 Every parent should know that New Jersey law provides legal options for families whose children suffer birth injuries due to malpractice.
 Here are the basics:

 • Statute of Limitations: Generally, two years from the date the malpractice was discovered.
-For minors, this period can be extended—but it’s always safer to act quickly.
+For minors, this period is extended to the child’s 13th birthday—but it’s always safer to act quickly.

 • Damages Available: Compensation can cover medical expenses, lost earning capacity, special equipment (such as wheelchairs or adaptive technologies), and emotional pain and suffering.

-Because defendants (hospitals, doctors, insurance companies) fight aggressively to deny claims, having an experienced birth injury law firm is critical.
+Because defendants (hospitals, doctors, insurance companies) fight aggressively to deny claims, having our experienced birth injury law firm is critical.

 What to Do if Your Baby Was Injured in Lakewood